The Saboteur™

 - 9 % negative mentions

-The gameplay of *The Saboteur* is a mixed bag, featuring a blend of open-world mechanics reminiscent of classic titles like GTA and Assassin's Creed, but often criticized for its repetitive missions and unpolished mechanics.
-While the core gameplay loop of sabotage, action, and exploration can be enjoyable and dynamic, many players find the driving and climbing mechanics to be mediocre and the AI lacking.
-Despite its dated design and occasional glitches, the game offers a unique atmosphere and engaging combat that can still provide fun for fans of the genre.
+The gameplay of *The Saboteur* is a blend of open-world mechanics reminiscent of GTA and Assassin's Creed, featuring a mix of action, stealth, and parkour elements.
+While the core gameplay loop of sabotage and destruction is engaging and fun, many players note that the mechanics can feel clunky and repetitive, with some missions lacking variety.
+Despite its dated design and technical issues, the game offers a unique experience set in WWII Paris, appealing to fans of sandbox-style gameplay.

 “Most of the mechanics feel very unpolished.”